Gustav Gurschner: Education and career

 Gurschner was born in Mühldorf, in Bavaria, the son of a surveyor.
 He was trained at the technical school for wood sculpture in Bolzano, then studied under August Kühne and Otto König at the Kunstgewerbeschule (School of Arts and Crafts) in Vienna.
 During this time, he supported himself by teaching drawing.
 He also sold his first commission, a bust of the actor Wilhelm Knaak.
 The bust was included at an exhibition at the Vienna Künstlerhaus in 1896; on opening day, artists stood next to their works while Kaiser Franz Joseph passed in review.
 Amid the other artists, the twenty-two-years-old, clean-shaven Gurschner looked so young that the Kaiser asked him why he was there instead of his father, then expressed astonishment when he was told that Gurschner was in fact the maker of the bust.
 The notice of the Kaiser was a signal event in Gurshner's rise as an artist.

 Gurschner completed compulsory military service with the Kaiserjäger in Innsbruck from 1895 to 1896, then lived briefly in Munich.

 Door knocker (1897), Petit Palais, Paris.

 After his marriage to Alice Pollak in 1897, the couple moved to Paris, where Gurschner studied under Ville Vallgren and was also influenced by Jean Dampt, Alexandre Charpentier, and Henry Nocq, especially their "artistic redesign of everyday objects.
 That's what they wanted," Gurschner later recalled, "to elevate these things to the rank of small sculptural works of art."
 What fascinated him most was the artistic design of the household electric lamp, a new technology at the time.

-In 1898, he exhibited three works at the Salon du Champ-de-Mars, a candlestick, a hammer, and a lamp.
-The Musée Galliera acquired a door knocker designed by Gurschner, now in the collection of the Petit Palais.
+In 1898, he exhibited three works at the Salon du Champ-de-Mars, a candlestick, a door knocker (referred to in the catalog as a "marteau," presumably referring to a marteau de porte, a French term for door knocker), and a lamp.
+In 1900 the Musée Galliera acquired a door knocker designed by Gurschner in 1897, now displayed in the collection of the Petit Palais.

 His success in Paris drew the attention of artists in Vienna, who invited him to participate in the inaugural exposition of the Vienna Secession in 1898, where Gurschner exhibited a bronze lamp and a bronze chandelier (catalog numbers 15 and 16).